carrotquest/ios-sdk/README.md

-## Dashly for iOS (Beta)
+## Dashly for iOS

-`Attention!` Library is a work in progress.
-Malfunction is possible.
-​
-Dashly for iOS supports iOS 10 and above, Swift 4.2, Xcode 10.
+Dashly for iOS supports iOS 10 and above, Swift 5.5, Xcode 13.
 ​

 ## Installation
 At the moment Dashly for iOS can be installed via CocoaPod.
 ​